Photo: Pexels / Jeshoots.com

 2. How are your cabin’s bones?

-If an inspector says your cabin has “good bones,” she means that it was designed and built well, a blessing that has allowed it to age well so that it’s still structurally sound.
+If an inspector says your cabin has “good bones,” that means it was designed and built well, a blessing that has allowed it to age well so that it’s still structurally sound.
 A cabin with good bones likely boasts these traits:

 - A solid, intact foundation